Incube700/WorldOfBalance_Roblox/docs/SERVICE_CONTRACTS.md

 - Wallet overlay shows `+1 Bolt` from server-set attributes only.
 - Result/rematch/return UI does not mutate gameplay directly beyond request remotes.

+## Known Architecture Risks

+These are current practical risks observed in the source.
+They are not blockers for the prototype, but they should guide future changes.

+### Orchestrator Coupling

+`WOBGameplayServer.server.luau` still owns important bridge logic for player movement, death handling, death VFX, wallet lifecycle wiring, and `CombatFeedbackEvent` payload emission.
+This is acceptable for the current prototype, but new feature rules should move into focused services so the orchestrator stays thin.

+### Persistent Stats Load Is Tied To Possession

+`PlayerPossessionService.assignPlayer(player)` currently starts `PersistentPlayerStatsService.loadPlayer(player)`.
+That is real current behavior, but it mixes possession with persistent stats lifecycle.
+Future cleanup could move all persistent player-data loading into a dedicated player data/bootstrap service.

+### ProjectileService Still Owns Combat VFX

+`ProjectileService` still creates projectile visuals, muzzle VFX, wall impact VFX, ricochet VFX, and exposes death/burning VFX helpers.
+Audio ownership has moved to `AudioCatalog` / `WOBAudioController`, but VFX is still partly server-side and coupled to projectile code.
+Future target is a `CombatFeedbackService` plus client-side `WOBCombatVfxController`.

+### Legacy Sound Helpers Still Exist

+`CombatVfxService.playAllSounds` and `CombatVfxService.playConfiguredSound` still exist as legacy helpers.
+Current `playVfxTemplate` no longer calls `playAllSounds`, and new combat audio should not use these helpers.
+If a future edit reintroduces template sound playback, it can accidentally bypass `AudioCatalog`.

+### Scene Contract Fragility

+Lobby pads, arena bounds, movement obstacles, spawn points, and VFX templates depend on Studio scene objects and attributes.
+Manual scene edits can desync visual pads/triggers or leave stale obstacles.
+Run the relevant audit/repair command scripts after moving lobby pads, arena geometry, or VFX templates.

+### Movement Obstacle Cache Delay

+`TankMovementService` caches movement obstacle parts for a short period and invalidates on descendant add/remove.
+Attribute or `CanQuery` changes may not be reflected until cache expiry unless the scene is repaired/reloaded.
+This is fine for normal play, but can confuse live Studio debugging.

+### Client Visual Smoothing Is An MVP Fallback

+`WOBTankVisualSmoothing.client.luau` smooths non-owned tanks visually on the client.
+This improves remote/bot readability, but it is still smoothing replicated physical parts as an MVP fallback.
+A cleaner future tank prefab should split server gameplay parts from client visual proxy/`Visual` parts.

+### RoundMatch And Arena Are Separate On Purpose

+`RoundMatchService` owns Training/PvP round results. `ArenaCombatService` owns endless arena death/respawn/score.
+Mixing these flows would cause arena deaths to show duel result UI or duel deaths to respawn endlessly, so new modes should choose a service boundary explicitly.